Sabres fall 4-3 in shootout to Caps

-BUFFALO, N.Y. — BUFFALO, N.Y.
-(AP) — Capitals coach Peter Laviolette said it’s no secret how every team has its share of set plays following offensive zone faceoffs.
+BUFFALO, N.Y. — Capitals coach Peter Laviolette said it’s no secret how every team has its share of set plays following offensive zone faceoffs.

 Not every team, however, has Alex Ovechkin.